David Ortiz: June 2019 shooting

-At approximately 8:50 p.m.
-Atlantic Standard Time on June 9, 2019, Ortiz was shot and severely wounded while at the Dial Bar and Lounge in East Santo Domingo, Dominican Republic.
+On June 9, 2019, Ortiz was shot and severely wounded while at the Dial Bar and Lounge in East Santo Domingo, Dominican Republic.
 Authorities stated that Ortiz was "ambushed by a man who got off a motorcycle" and shot him in the back.
-According to Ortiz's spokesperson, Ortiz underwent a six-hour operation performed by three local physicians at the Abel Gonzalez Clinic.
-During the surgery, a portion of his intestines and colon, as well as his gallbladder, were removed; liver damage was also reported.
-Jhoel López, a Dominican TV host who was with Ortiz, was also wounded in the leg during the shooting.
+Ortiz underwent a six-hour operation where a portion of his intestines and colon, as well as his gallbladder, were removed; liver damage was also reported.
+He underwent a second surgery in Boston on June 10 and was released from the hospital on July 26, following a third surgery.